peteroupc/html3dutil/doc/MathUtil.md

 #### Parameters

 * `incident` (Type: Array.&lt;number>)<br>Incident vector, or a vector headed in the direction of the surface, as a 3-element vector.
 * `normal` (Type: Array.&lt;number>)<br>Surface normal vector, or a vector that's perpendicular to the surface, as a 3-element vector.
-Should be a glmath.
+Should be a unit vector.

 #### Return Value